 "I'm not taking anything off the table," Kerry told the crowd.
 "Am I going to think about it?
 Yeah, I’m going to think about it."

 The former Massachusetts senator is just one of many names being floating as a potential challenger to Trump in what is expected to be a very crowded Democratic election in 2020.
 Should he decide to run, Kerry would likely face competition for the Democratic nomination from Sens.
-Corey Booker (D-N.J.), Kamala Harris (D-Calif.), Bernie Sanders (I-Va.) and Elizabeth Warren (D-Mass.), among other current members of Congress.
+Cory Booker (D-N.J.), Kamala Harris (D-Calif.), Bernie Sanders (I-Va.) and Elizabeth Warren (D-Mass.), among other current members of Congress.
 Former Vice President Joe Biden and outgoing Rep. Beto O'Rourke, who narrowly lost a bid to sit in Congress' upper chamber against Republican Sen. Ted Cruz in reliably red Texas.
 And these names represent far from the complete list.

 This isn't the first time Kerry has alluded to mounting a new presidential bid.
 Just last month, Kerry gave Politico a similar answer when asked about his potential run.
 "I’ve only done it once – unlike a lot of people who’ve been out there – and came pretty close," Kerry said of his competitive race against former Republican President George W. Bush.
 "I haven’t eliminated anything in my life – period – anything."